JulianWohlleber/PJ1_GrowingLines/Readme.md

 ##REALISATION - Software
 The next exercise was to translate ower human code into processing.
 Fabian Moron Zirfás, our tutor, gave us some basics and much help.
 I really was pretty confident with myself, because processing was the first programming  language I ever used at this moment, and I was happy to see, that I could at least do something with it, even if it was far away, from what I wanted to do.
 After some hours of pure processing practise, I decided to look for a way to translate my human code into processing.
 I built some Versions with Recursion with the help of the book "Generative Gestaltung" of Hartmut Bohnacker, Benedikt Groß and Julia Laub.
-On my way towards goal I found a really nice Idea, which I prefered compared to the Recursion-Version of my code: A straight line would run over the screen, it would always "stop" at after a certain length, choose a random direction in the angle of 90° including the one it came from, and then go on from towards this direction.
+On my way towards goal I found a really nice Idea, which I prefered compared to the Recursion-Version of my code: A straight line would run over the screen, it would always "stop"  after a certain length, choose a random direction in the angle of 90° including the one it came from, and then go on towards this direction.
 **My first code looked like this:**

 	  float radius = 20;